sritchie73/NetRep/vignettes/NetRep.md

 the null distribution observations will be similarly overestimated.

-Users should also be aware of this when calculating the correlation structure between all nodes for the `correlation` matrix input.
+Users should also be aware of this when calculating the correlation structure between all nodes for the `correlation` matrix input, and use an appropriate method for calculating these relationships.

 #### Homogenous modules

-Homogenous modules are modules where all nodes are similarly correlated or similarly connected: differences in edge weights, correlation coefficients, and node contributions amount to noise.
+Homogenous modules are modules where all nodes are similarly correlated or similarly connected: differences in edge weights, correlation coefficients, and node contributions are due to noise.

 For these modules, the *concordance of correlation* (**'cor.cor'**), *concordance of node contribution* (**'cor.contrib'**), and